MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventorytransferinventoryitemsasync.md

 ---
 author: jasonsandlin
 title: "PFInventoryTransferInventoryItemsAsync"
-description: "Transfer inventory items." ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 03/09/2023
+description: "Transfer inventory items.
+When transferring across collections, a 202 response indicates that the transfer is in progress and will complete soon.
+More information about item transfer scenarios can be found here: https://learn.microsoft.com/en-us/gaming/playfab/features/economy-v2/inventory/?tabs=inventory-game-manager#transfer-inventory-items" ms.author: jasonsa ms.topic: reference ms.service: playfab ms.date: 05/24/2023
 ---

 # PFInventoryTransferInventoryItemsAsync

 Transfer inventory items.
+When transferring across collections, a 202 response indicates that the transfer is in progress and will complete soon.
+More information about item transfer scenarios can be found here: https://learn.microsoft.com/en-us/gaming/playfab/features/economy-v2/inventory/?tabs=inventory-game-manager#transfer-inventory-items

 ## Syntax